PorkoBravo/kata-camel-case-converter/Readme.md

 My proposed solution to the camelCase Kata (in PascalCase style) made as part as the course Código Sostenible.

+The given words are delimitated by hyphens, both underscores and underscores, and spaces.

 # Template - Testing Sostenible con TypeScript

 Plantilla base para practicar las katas del curso o para empezar un proyecto nuevo.